clement-moulin-frier/vivarium/notebooks/tutorials/create_custom_scene_tutorial.md

       color: purple
 ```

 We modified the entities data to have 2 types of agents and 2 types of objects.
-We chose a simple setting with predators and preys agents, and ressources and poison objects.
+We chose a simple setting with predators and preys agents, and resources and poison objects.
 We give them different colors, sizes, proximeters ranges, and proximeters angles to distinguish them easiely.

 Here is the render of the scene: